treefrogframework/treefrog-framework/docs/user-guide/en/view/static-contents.md

 By editing these static files, you can change what to display.

-By calling the function as follows from the action, you will be able to return the static file to indicate the error.
+By calling the function from the action as follows, you will be able to return the static file to indicate the error.
 In this way, when 401 is set as the status code of the response, the contents of *public/401.html* would be returned.

 ```c++
 renderErrorResponse(401);
 ```

-Further, as another method of displaying an error screen to the browser, it is redirecting to the URL in question.
+Furthermore, as another method of displaying an error screen into the browser, it is redirecting to the given URL.

 ```c++
 redirect(QUrl("/401.html"));
 ```

-## Send a file
+## Send a File

 If you want to send a file from the controller, use the sendFile() method.
 As the first argument, specify the file path, and as the second argument, specify the content type.
 The file sent is not required to be in the *public* directory.